 “She basically told me that if this didn’t work, if I didn’t stop doing the drugs, the alcohol, and everything, there was gonna be a point that she was gonna say f–k it,” Jordan said.
 “She was gonna be like, ‘I’m done with you.
 I ain’t gonna help you anymore,’ because of all the sleepless nights she’s had.”

-About one week prior to graduation, Jordan said he felt uncertain about leaving rehab, even though his aftercare plan was solid.
-He would stay in Lousiville to participate in the intensive outpatient program at Praxis of Louisville.
-As part of a local partnership with the Healing Place, he would have free transitional housing while he traveled to and from Praxis of Lousiville four times a week for counseling sessions.
+About one week prior to graduation, Jordan said he felt uncertain about leaving inpatient rehab, even though his aftercare plan was solid.
+He would stay in Louisville to participate in the intensive outpatient program at Praxis of Louisville.
+As part of a local partnership with the Healing Place, he would have free transitional housing while he traveled to and from Praxis of Louisville four times a week for counseling sessions.

 “I had that accountability to where I knew that if I showed up drunk or anything I would lose my housing,” he said.